 2. What’s the definition of the ‘subjunctive’?
 And one example of its use?

 3. Is ‘an hotel’ right or wrong?
 If you think it’s right, please explain why.

 4. Should there be an apostrophe in ‘Mothers Day’ (sic)?
-If so, where?
+If so, where and why?